Third-party management: Regulation

 Due to regulatory requirements, third-party management is most prevalent in the financial sector.
-The use of third-party management systems is mandated by the Office of the Comptroller of the Currency for American national banks and federal savings associations.
-OCC bulletin 2013–29 explicates the third-party management requirements for financial institutions.
+The use of third-party management systems is mandated by the Office of the Comptroller of the Currency (OCC), Federal Deposit Insurance Corporation (FDIC), and Federal Reserve for U.S. national banks and federal savings associations as part of the 2023 Interagency Guidance on Third-Party Relationships: Risk Management.
 The British Financial Conduct Authority (FCA) requires, under the SYSC 8.1 'Outsourcing Requirements', that critical functions conducted by third parties must be continuously monitored.